 Achieving the SDGs is a global imperative, and requires a change from “business-as-usual” and a commitment to truly breakthrough innovation that challenges current mindsets as well as unprecedented collaboration across all sectors in society.

 Several of the Sustainable Development Goals (SDGs) are highly relevant to the Shipbuilding area, due to the nature of the work carried out.
-Ulstein can make a difference when it comes to the impact of our activities, and this reflects our priority of goals.
+Ulstein can make a difference when it comes to the impact of our shipbuilding activities, and this reflects our priority of goals.

-The design and solutions business area holds the key to the development of the future fleet of ships and their effect on the environment.
-We can make a change by working to improve our designs and the ships’ performance, and this has further influenced our priority of goals.
+The design & solutions business area holds the key to the development of the existing and future fleet of ships and their effect on the global environment.
+We can make an impact by continuing to improve our designs and the ships’ performance.

-Read our COP report
+Annual COP report